Hawk Watching In Western Washington Classes 2022

-This class will teach you about different kinds of raptors, emphasizing field identification and the particularly fascinating element of winter behavior.
-Instructor Sue Cottrell has studied raptors and guided outdoor trips for over 25 years, and has a vast knowledge of local populations.
+This class will teach you about the 15 species of diurnal raptors that can be found in western WA, emphasizing field identification and the particularly fascinating element of winter behavior.
+It will also cover raptor terminology, migration, the daily and annual cycle, birding ethics, equipment and birding guides.
+Instructor Sue Cottrell has studied raptors and guided outdoor trips for over 30 years, and has a vast knowledge of local raptor populations.

-From Bud Anderson of the Falcon Research Group-
+From Bud Anderson of the Falcon Research Group September 2019 –

 “After 36 years, it is time for me to move on from teaching the Hawkwatching in Western Washington course that I have enjoyed so much.